-Three of the main type of knives are automatic, spring assisted and butterfly.
+Three of the main types of knives are automatic, spring assisted and butterfly.
 Automatic knives open with the touch of a button and can open from the front or side.
-Many states have laws that pertain to owning this kind of gun so although very fun to own, make sure you know your state laws before buying one.
+Many states have laws that pertain to owning this kind of knife, so although very fun to own, make sure you know your local laws before buying one.

 One of the most popular survival knives is a spring assisted knife called the Knives Extreme Survival Assisted Opener, Serrated Black.
 Serrated simply means that is has many sharp spikes coming off the blade.
 This particular survival knife is partially serrated with a 3 3/8" blade.
 The knife as a whole measures 4 1/2" when closed.
 It also has a pocket clip and thumbside safety.

 Although this is one of the most popular kinds of survival knives, there are many factors that go into choosing the best survival knife for you.
 Many people may think that the huge Rambo type knives they see in movies are the best kind for survival, but they are not.
 Those knives are impractical.
 A good thing to think about when buying a survival knife is the bulk and weight of a knife.
 A survival knife is something you will keep with you most of the time so it can't be too heavy or bulky.

 Also, the blade should be between four to six inches long because anything bigger than that is often very hard to control.
 The blade thickness should be between 5/32 and 8/32 of an inch.
 Any blade that is thinner than that is too flexible to accomplish much and blades thicker than that lack the finesse that survival knives are often called upon for.